RobertoPotato/100_Days_Of_Python/README.md

 graphics and other previously learned concepts like lists.
 - Learned how to create a new dataframe from lists, convert that to and save it as a CSV file in the computer
 - Completed the US states game, and it is running fine.

+## Day 26 - Dictionary and List comprehension
+- Learned about list comprehension and dictionary comprehension.
+These can help clean up code as well as reduce its complexity while doing very useful tasks.
+- Dictionary comprehension uses references for key and value, and also, the dictionary is iterated through using a method like: dict.items()
+- For looping through dataframes, pandas was used, and a CSV was imported and converted to a dataframe (df). the df was then looped through using index and row (we were looping through rows) and nstead of the .items() method, the iterrows() method was used.